jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

    - Adds the ability to launch Jupyter Console instances for interactive kernel console sessions.

-A dependency graph for the core JupyterLab plugins (along with links to their source) is shown here: |dependencies|
+Here is a dependency graph for the core JupyterLab components: |dependencies|

 .. danger::